trevorjhou/Homework-5-Neural-Networks-with-Keras/README.md

 The purpose of the baseline model was to evaluate the initial learning behavior and determine whether the model showed signs of underfitting or overfitting before making more advanced modifications.

 The baseline model showed stable learning behavior with steadily decreasing loss and gradually increasing accuracy.
-However, the validation performance plateaued relatively early, suggesting mild overfitting and limited model capacity.
+However, the validation performance plateaued relatively early, suggesting mild overfitting while still maintaining relatively strong baseline performance.

 ---

-### Step 2 — Round 1: Add Dropout Regularization
+## Step 2 — Round 1: Add Dropout Regularization

 Since the baseline model showed slight overfitting, the first experiment focused on improving generalization through regularization rather than immediately increasing complexity.